The University of Western Australia

 1. Completed bachelor’s degree

-Completed bachelor’s degree with GPA of roughly a 3.1 / 4.0 (approximately 78%); last 3 years are weighted equally.
+Completed bachelor’s degree with GPA of roughly 3.1/4.0 with the last 3 years are weighted equally.
 Recommended undergrad subjects include physics (or Grade 12 physics), chemistry (including completion of Grade 12 chemistry); and biology or human biology at first-year university level.

 2. Admissions test